evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

     return output
 ```

+### 2. Representative Samples

-This section focuses on determining representative samples for each target column based on the outcomes of the Dickey-Fuller test.
+Here we focuses on determining representative samples for each target column based on the outcomes of the Dickey-Fuller test.
 The function representative_sample takes two inputs - a dictionary of DataFrames (dfs) containing time-series data for different tables, and another dictionary (adf) with the results of the Dickey-Fuller test for each column.
 The function creates a new dictionary, representative_samples, which stores representative samples categorized by 'min,' 'max,' and 'avg' values of the Dickey-Fuller test results.

 ```python
 # Function to determine representative samples based on Dickey-Fuller test results